mnot/I-D/binary-structured-headers/draft.md

 - x-xss-protection: 65718231 / 341872 = 0.518%

 This data set focuses on response headers, although some request headers are present (because, the Web).

-Some failure rates are slightly raised because of a bug in the input data (see <https://discuss.httparchive.org/t/working-with-csv-dumps/1835>).

-`preference-applied` has a high failure rate because of the occurence of '.' in keys (e.g., `odata.include-annotations`)

 `forwarded` has a high failure rate because many senders use the unquoted form for IP addresses, which makes integer parsing fail; e.g., `for=192.168.1.1`.